RithyaReddy/Projects/README.md

 # PythonProjects
-Consists of all Python Projects
+Consists of code for the Projects